-Computer Technology, Networking, and Programming
+Computer Technology, Networking and Programming

 The field of computer science has provided graduates automation tools for all careers.
 The Computer Technology, Networking and Programming program prepares for information technology employment by offering the technical skills necessary through a combination of classroom and hands-on experiences.
 Computer Technology, Networking and Programming graduates are needed in business and industry, and the demand is high.
 Graduates of this program are well equipped for current and future information technology careers.

 Four main educational tracks prepare students for challenging and well-paying information technology careers.
 The computer programming track exposes students to multiple levels and types of programming.
 There are more than ten courses in this curriculum with programming requirements.
 The computer hardware track provides knowledge of computer circuitry, a knowledge base crucial to gaining confidence in the use of test equipment to troubleshoot computer hardware and networks.
 The eight courses in this track provide hands-on experiences with computer/digital circuitry and test equipment.
 Embedded in this degree are four Cisco Networking courses, plus courses in Linux and Microsoft network operating systems, making up the computer networking track.
 The fourth track is comprised of the software applications courses and general education requirements that contribute to success in the field.
 These courses provide the abilities expected by employers hiring Computer Technology, Networking and Programming graduates.